 1. Experiment with LensesWhen it comes to landscape photography we tend to focus on only using wide angle lenses and sticking with that.
 Try to experiment with other lenses, and even getting closer to capture the beauty.
 Landscape photography doesn't translate to just wide shots taken at eye level, it is more about capturing the nature or environment around you.

-2. Try Different AperturesAgain, there is a stigma around landscape photography that you always have to use high apertures for a long depth of field, but don't be afraid to play around with lower apertures for a different affect.
+2. Try Different AperturesAgain, there is a stigma around landscape photography that you always have to use high apertures for a long depth of field, but don't be afraid to play around with lower apertures for a different effect.
 Bending the rules and taking risks will often result in unique and stunning images.

 3. Wait for the Right LightOften when we say "wait for the right light" we recommend shooting during golden hour, which still works great for autumn landscapes, but one of our favourite times to shoot is actually early in the morning to capture the soft light and brilliant mist.
 It is worth the early mornings!

-4. Find Colour ContrastThe autumn colours are gorgeous, there's no doubt about that, but to make them pop even more try finding darker elements or different colours to create contrast to make them pop even more.
+4. Find Colour ContrastThe autumn colours are gorgeous, there's no doubt about that, but to make them pop even more try finding darker elements or different colours to create a contrast to make them pop even more.

 5. Long ExposuresTry changing things up by using slower shutter speeds, from around 2 seconds to 1/8, which means using a tripod is a must.
-From shooting rivers, waterfalls and fast moving clouds, slowing down can make a photo go from good to great.
+From shooting rivers, waterfalls and fast-moving clouds, slowing down can make a photo go from good to great.
 Use an ND filter if you are shooting in bright situations.

 6. Include WildlifeSeek out some furry friends to add an extra element to your photos.
 They don't have to be the centre of attention for landscape photography but they can give your photo some dimension.